Reactor™ - The manual

 alt text

-2. You can use search to find your projects, or click the triangle icons next to the name or created columns to sort your projects.
+2. You can use the search function to find your projects, or click the triangle icons next to the name or created columns to sort your projects.

-3. Click Activate to switch the currently active project of reactor.
+3. Click Activate to switch the currently active project in Reactor.

-4. Duplicating your project allows you to easily experiment with new configs and revert back to the previous state with ease
+4. Duplicating your project allows you to experiment with new configurations and revert to the previous state easily.

-5. Use the red trash can to delete your project
+5. Use the red trash can icon to delete your project.

-6. Click Manage Used Configs to see all sub configs that the current project includes (See Manage Included Configurations)
+6. Click Manage Used Configs to view all sub-configurations that the current project includes (See Manage Included Configurations).

 Tip